 \Graduates are prepared to be an entry level esthetician.
 This course is taught in English.
+Textbooks and course materials are only offered in the English language.

 ESTHETICS COURSE OVERVIEW

 The course is divided into pre-clinical classroom instruction and clinical service learning experiences.